How to Prevent Covid-19 Spread in Hospitals with Smart Room Pressure Sensors

 How does it work?

-- The devices wirelessly, and without using local networks or internet, report measurements to an online platform which calculates the differential
+- The devices wirelessly, and without using local networks or the internet, report measurements to an online platform which calculates the differential

 - The platform records the results and alerts stakeholders when readings are out of compliance.